The post argues a wild notion that instead of pursuing happiness, we should pursue purpose and struggle.

+We’re nuts about the topic.
+In a society that has all of the material wealth it could ever need, we continue to come up short.
 We’re bombarded with countless books on the subject.
-The Dali Lama has seemingly cornered the market.
+Gretchen Rubin has seemingly cornered the market.
 If you haven’t read a book on how to be happier in the last few years, something’s wrong with you…

 Contentment is perhaps a worthier pursuit than happiness.
-Less elusive, and longer lasting.
+Less elusive, and longer-lasting.
 If you’re content, you’ve managed to accomplish some things, feel loved, or reached some milestones that have you feeling like you’ve checked all the boxes.

-Early retirement.
-It’s a given that hanging up the day job way earlier than the norm opens up numerous possibilities.
+With early retirement, it’s a given that hanging up the day job when younger opens up numerous possibilities.
 Feeling trapped by the cubicle?
 I reckon you’ll find some form of activity that keeps you from being stuck in front of a screen.

 On the other hand, you could easily fall into the trap of pursuing early retirement simply for the sake of escaping a bad situation.
 But what are you escaping to?
 One of the cornerstones of this blog’s existence is the exploration of the “what” after early retirement.

 “The key to a deeper, healthier life, it seems, isn’t knowing the meaning of life — it’s building meaning into your life.”

 Thing is, I’m a seeker.
 I want to know the meaning of life.
 Being a planner to the core, and one who’s always envisioning the future, the message in this quote keeps me grounded.
 And in all honesty, who doesn’t want a deeper, healthier life?
 Yet our society seems hell-bent on eliminating any semblance of a lifestyle centered on struggle and purpose.

 It’s an interesting phenomenon.
-As my tenure grows in my career, I’m finding it easier and easier as time passes to tolerate said bullshit.
+As my tenure grows in my career, I’m finding it easier and easier as time passes to tolerate the baloney.
 Out of the gates after college, I didn’t know jack, but I knew I needed a job.

 Yes, it’s true.
-If you stick with something long enough, you tend to figure shit out.
-Instead of banging your head against the wall in frustration over Dilbert bosses and office politics, you start to learn how to navigate the waters.
+If you stick with something long enough, you eventually figure it out.
+Instead of banging your head against the wall in frustration over Dilbert’s bosses and office politics, you start to learn how to navigate the waters.

 I’ve come to the point in my career where I can control enough of the variables to make the situation work.
 It’s honestly borderline tolerable.
 What’s not to love about having a great boss, good people reporting to you, a strong culture, and a high-performing company?

-It’s still pretty damn surreal, the loss of Anthony Bourdain.
+It’s still damn surreal, the loss of Anthony Bourdain.
 Selfishly, I’m torn up about it, and mad that he’s gone.
-Of course I never met the guy, and it’s not like I had a poster of him on my cube wall.
+Of course, I never met the guy, and it’s not like I had a poster of him on my cube wall.
 But if there was anyone in the world that I figured had the ultimate job, it was him.

 Travel the world.
 See the world behind the veneer of tourist beaches and all-inclusive (subversive) resorts.
 Get to know the people and sample their culture.
 Become aware of the problems inequality and income disparity propagate.
-All of those warts made easily digestible by the wonderful food and social venues depicted.
+All of those warts are made easily digestible by the wonderful food and social venues depicted.

 I think Bourdain was the ultimate seeker.
 He was in constant search of his anchor.
 Retirement?
 Wouldn’t have it.
 A restless soul and a tireless worker.
 Exhaustion, fatigue, a body and mind scarred by past addictions.
 Depression.
 Maybe the clues were there all along.

 In my quest to figure out what makes people “happy” I’ve come to find the best answer in the Blue Zones studies.
-Want to know what constitutes a thriving, long-lived and healthy society?
+Want to know what constitutes a thriving, long-lived, and healthy society?
 I can tell you what they don’t have:

 - Social media

-- Cable TV and a 24 hour news obsession
+- Cable TV and a 24-hour news obsession

 - Geographically dispersed extended families